Correlation effects obtained from optical spectra of Fe-pnictides using an extended Drude-Lorentz model analysis: Analysis models

-We briefly describe the two models used in this study: One is a two Drude (TD)–Lorentz (or TD-Lorentz) model, which consists of two Drude modes for describing intraband transitions (or itinerant charges) and Lorentz modes for interband transitions.
+We briefly describe the two models used in this study: One is a two-Drude (TD)–Lorentz (or TD-Lorentz) model, which consists of two Drude modes for describing intraband transitions (or itinerant charges) and Lorentz modes for interband transitions.
 In the TD-Lorentz model, optical conductivity can be described as

 where $\tilde{\sigma}(\omega)$ is the complex optical conductivity, $\tilde{\sigma}_{TD}(\omega)$ represents the two Drude (TD) modes, and $\Omega_{i,Dp}$ and $\tau_{i,imp}^{-1}$ are the plasma frequency and the impurity scattering rate of {\it i}th Drude mode ($i$ = 1 or 2), respectively. $\omega_k$, $\Omega_{k,p}^2$, and $\gamma_k$ are the resonance frequency, the strength, and the damping parameter of the {\it k}th Lorentz mode.
-In general, one of the Drude modes is called a narrow (or coherent) Drude and the other is termed a broad (or incoherent) one\cite{dai:2013}.
+In general, one of the Drude modes is called a narrow (or coherent) Drude and the other is termed a broad (or incoherent) one\cite{wu:2010,dai:2013}.
+This analysis model, which is legitimate, has been applied for various multiband systems\cite{tu:2010,wu:2010,dai:2013,lee:2015,homes:2015} and spawned many interesting findings including a hidden non-Fermi liquid behavior in Ba$_{0.6}$K$_{0.4}$Fe$_2$As$_2$\cite{dai:2013}.